CGN’s popular Lake Geneva boat cruises from Genève to Lausanne via Nyon and Yvoire on Lac Léman take just less than four hours.

 The boats turn around fairly fast on the return trip making it near impossible to do sightseeing in Lausanne or Geneva and return by boat on the same day.
 Return by train if planning to do sightseeing at the final destination.

 The grand cruise from Geneva to Lausanne is possible twice daily in each direction during the summer season (late June to early September).
-During the spring (mid-April to late June) and autumn (early September to late October) the cruise is possible once daily on weekends in each direction with cruises turning at Nyon or Yvoire more frequent.
+During the spring (mid-April to late June) and autumn (early September to late October), the cruise is possible once daily on weekends in each direction with cruises turning at Nyon or Yvoire more frequently.